farlee2121/Ionide-Test-Explorer-RegressionTest/README.md

 # Test Cases

+Run all test for both VSTest-based and dotnet test-based backends

 Test Tree Structure
 - Expecto test lists create a hierarchy of test groups
 - Nested classes show as a hierarch of test groups